pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 ## Change storage size

-You can increase or decrease the storage size of TiKV or TiFlash.
+You can change the storage size of TiKV or TiFlash.

 ### Increase storage size